Reading time: 15min

 - Estimated hours for the goal (duration clustering).
 Here, it’s not just a feasible estimation, but rather an allowed time or a target time for that goal.
 Everything above that needs adaptations for the plan.
 This moment is an important chance to think about why it took you longer.
 You analyze what went wrong and what you can improve next time.
 You will realize that often it is a distraction, working on minor tasks or getting off topic.

-- Secret tip: I also use this list for “stopping points”: you write down at which activity you stopped your working day and write down the next 1-3 necessary tasks so that when you come back the next day you immediately know what to do, you don’t lose time familiarizing yourself again and get back into the flow faster.
+- Secret tip: I also use this list for “stopping points”: you write down at which activity you stopped your work.
+The you write down the next 1-3 necessary tasks.
+So that when you come back the next day you immediately know what to do.
+You don’t lose time familiarizing yourself again and get back into the flow faster.

 IV.
 Summary: How to Execute Achievement Lists and Stick to them